NOT-LPC/notlpc-concept/content/events/_index.md

 ---

 North of Tyne Local Pharmaceutical Committee usually meets on the first Wednesday of Jan, Mar, May, Jul, Sep and Nov.
-Community pharmacy contractors are welcome to observe our meetings.
+Community pharmacy contractors are welcome to observe our [committee meetings](/about/meetings/lpc-meetings.html).
 We also welcome representatives of our stakeholders to meet and present to the committee.
 If you would like to attend a committee meeting, please email [lpc@northoftynelpc.com](mailto:lpc@northoftynelpc.com).